Takayama2258/AR-Wayfinding/README.md

 ### redirct

 When click the camera-shaped button, the app will redirct users to the AR interface.
-Since the AR API we use (AR.js) does not support React, it is built with html seperately.
+Since the AR API we use (AR.js) does not support React, it is built with html separately.

 ## Instructions for usage
 ### online URL